New Year, New Financial Goals

-It is February.
-A month has gone by since many people set those New Year Resolutions or Goals for 2016.
+It is a New Year!
 How are you doing?
 Are you exercising as much as you said you would?
 Have you lost a few pounds?
 Did you quit smoking?
 Have you paid off a credit card?
 Did you sit down and write that budget?

 Many people fall off track with New Year Resolutions, and it’s perfectly fine to hop right back on track when you fall.
 It doesn’t have to be a New Year to set a goal for your life or your money.
 Don’t take one small misstep as a failure.
 A major goal for many people in 2016 is to organize their finances.
 The first step is to make a plan.
 Your money needs a plan, or budget.